bartonlp/site-class/README.md

 EOF;
 ```
 <hr>
-In addition to the SiteClass and Database classes there are several others:
+In addition to the SiteClass and Database classes there are several others classes:
 * Error
 * SqlException
 * dbMysql